Surprising transmissions — etc.

 Readings, etc.

-1./ I am trying to make rituals of things, such as reading outside in the shade somewhere, sipping coffee—or chilled coconut water as the days have grown warmer!—while spending time with the dogs.
-Here’s Ducky, waiting for ruffles and pats as I finish Rachel Heng’s second novel, The Great Reclamation, which I went through very quickly.
+1./ I am trying to make rituals of things, such as reading outside in the shade somewhere, sipping coffee—or chilled coconut water as the days grew warmer in March/April!—while spending time with the dogs.
+Here’s ‘Ducky’, waiting for ruffles and pats as I finish Rachel Heng’s second novel, The Great Reclamation, which I went through very quickly.
 I had read her debut novel, Suicide Club, but this one resonated much more with me.
 It’s a really well-crafted portrait of a fishing village changed forever by the determined march of development—land reclamation and the construction of HDB flats—in a newly independent nation just coming into its own, with a lot to prove.
 (It’s an ongoing struggle in these parts: fishermen in Penang, Malaysia, are still protesting the building of new artificial islands, for one.)
 The novel is charted along a historical timeline I’m familiar with, having researched the history of Malaya for a series of TV documentaries years ago, and I think Heng has put in just enough here as scaffolding, without overwhelming.
 She skillfully weaves in the history of Lee Kuan Yew’s bid for power and for Singapore’s self-determination from the British, which, in a post-WWII world dogged by international pressure to decolonise as well as Cold War tensions, led him, critics say, to crack down ruthlessly on his political rivals—painted as “communists”—to clear the way for his ascent.
 The book comprehensively presents multiple perspectives in granular detail about Singapore’s trajectory towards modernisation and westernisation through its characters, though it felt at times like their motivations perhaps tracked too neatly.
 Actually, the book feels like a grand fable to me: the somewhat ominous opening sets up how it’ll end so there is a sense of the inevitable (though not predictable) in its narrative arc.

 3./ I’ve finished How to Hunger, a short story collection by Singaporean writer Grace Chia.
 It explores themes of longing and belonging through the many permutations that cross-cultural friendships, relationships, dalliances emotional/sexual, and rivalries—in one story: cousins, one who stayed and one who left, competing to prove who is more Singaporean 😅—can take, in cosmopolitan Singapore and abroad.
 I like that it refutes our often too facile ideas of what belonging to a place means, as if it were just about what you eat or how impervious your stomach is.
 It reminds us that there are multiple variations of belonging, depending on one’s class, race, religion, etc. I found her through Junot Diaz’s newsletter, and, without being presumptuous, I think I can see why he likes the book?
 There’s a similar energy to her writing, a similar spiky vulnerability to her characters.
 They feel alive, shot through with vigour, though perhaps some of them edge a little toward caricature—or is it that some of them have too-similar sounding voices on the page?
 I’m not sure.
 But I like how they never see themselves as without agency, including the women with men too myopic to appreciate them, and how their feelings and actions, like our own, don’t always cohere.

-4./ Feeling listless one day, I started watching the TV adaptation of Phillip Pullman’s His Dark Materials, and I’ve now flitted through all three seasons of it.
-I think, in trying to get into a more “fiction” mode of mind for a short story I’m working on, I was looking for inspiration in more obviously imagined stories.
+5./ Feeling listless one day, I started watching the TV adaptation of Phillip Pullman’s ‘His Dark Materials’ trilogy (Northern Lights, The Subtle Knife, The Amber Spyglass), and I’ve now flitted through all three seasons of it.
+I think, in trying to get into a more ‘fiction’ mode of mind for a short story I’m working on, I was looking for inspiration in more obviously imagined stories.
 I haven’t read the source material, so I don’t know if the shortcomings I felt of the adaptation (the motivations of the characters and the conflicts between them didn’t always feel convincingly built) are its own, but still, I liked the atmosphere of the worlds it created—the dark academia of Oxford, the mythical Arctic—and wanted to immerse myself in it beyond the end of the series.
 I found it particularly compelling that, despite the story being written for children, good and evil are not binary forces but co-exist in the same person: specifically, both of Lyra’s parents, and their expedient-over-good treatment of her and other children.
 I was also drawn to the idea of a person’s soul being manifest as a separate being, an animal, so that if you’ve learnt that you need to suppress your heart to live in the world, it shows in the animal, in how you treat it.
 I didn’t go on to read the trilogy of books the series is based on, the TV series still too fresh in my mind.
-But I did pick up the second book in the follow-up Dust trilogy, The Secret Commonwealth, which begins roughly ten years after the conclusion of the original trilogy.
-I put on the audiobook (read by Michael Sheen) nights before bed and was transported.
+But I did pick up the second book in the follow-up ‘Dust’ trilogy, The Secret Commonwealth, which begins roughly ten years after the conclusion of the original trilogy.
+I put on the audiobook (read by Michael Sheen) some nights before bed and was transported.

 5./ When I saw the trailer for One Day, the recent Netflix TV series, I wondered what the point of it was: a remake so soon (well, thirteen years after), replacing the white protagonist with a brown protagonist?
 Why not just make more new films by brown people telling their own brown people stories, or original stories by whomever already featuring diverse characters?
 But a friend said she liked it, so I gave it a shot.
 And actually, I think I prefer Em and Dex in this adaptation over the Anne Hathaway one (though I found Edinburgh’s wet moody ambience on the night they met in the film adaptation more memorable).
 I don’t remember now if Emma Morley in David Nicholls’ novel is as prickly, defensive, and sardonic as Ambika Mod plays her on TV, but I definitely found Mod’s Emma to be more convincing as a British uni student and wannabe writer still tripping over her growing pains, hiding her vulnerability under a veneer of superiority.
 I don’t have any solid empirical comparisons for this, only that I attended university in England at a time before social media’s chokehold on our daily lives and Mod’s Emma just feels right to me.
 Also: Snakebite, anyone? 😆